GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

 \section{Discussion}

 In this study, a novel DL-based segmentation technique capable of segmenting brain MR images of any contrast and resolution is proposed.
 As shown, \go{} was able to accurately segment MR images acquired at 3T, 7T and 9.4T with a total of six different contrasts and seven different resolutions. \go{} performed well on highly inhomogeneous 1Tx images acquired at 7T and 9.4T where standard tools are prone to failure.
-Moreover, \go{} demonstrated highly similar performance against domain-specific techniques like \fsv{} or \ceb{} when tested in their respective domains.
-Ultimately, when used to assess its ability to detect volumetric changes in Parkinson's disease, \go{} showed similar performance to \fsv{} to monitor volume losses in accordance with the literature.
+Moreover, \go{} demonstrated highly similar performance against domain-specific techniques like \fsv{} or \ceb{} when tested in their respective domains while also consistently outperforming \sys{}, the only DL-based contrast-agnostic segmentation tool available.
+Ultimately, when used to assess its ability to detect volumetric changes in Parkinson's disease, \go{} showed similar performance to \fsv{} and \sys{} to monitor volume losses in accordance with the literature.